chaitu65c/reddit_guide/README.md

 ## Sophomore Year

-Now that you have basic programming knowledge, we highly recommend you start getting involved in your school’s/region’s CS community like ACM, WICS, hackathons (see ‘Hackathon’ section below) and more.
-If you weren’t able to find an internship/research opportunity as a freshman, this becomes especially important as projects and community involvement are a great way to make you stand out on your resume and to recruiters.
-And as you brush up on your skills, apply again and try your luck out.
-Nobody expects you to make a full-stack MERN project hosted and scaled on AWS.
+Now that you have basic programming knowledge, create your own website or Github account and start contributing to them with small personal projects.
+Nobody expects you to make a full-stack MERN project hosted and scaled on AWS at this stage.
 Focus instead on clean code, learning a framework or two on a language you like, and creating a small, robust feature.
+Grow from there!

+If you weren’t able to find an internship/research opportunity as a freshman, community invovlement, projects, and hackathons become especially important, as they are a great way to make you stand out on your resume and to recruiters when you reapply.
+As you brush up on your skills, apply again, and try your luck out.

+### Data Structures and Algorithms

+In addition, you are most likely to take a Data Structures and Algorithms course this year.
+Make sure you are focusing on this class and writing good notes; you will need this knowledge when interviewing for internships and full-time jobs in the near future.
+Here is a link to our DS and A course (in C++) for [refernece](https://www.ics.uci.edu/~thornton/ics46/Schedule.html)

 ## Junior Year

 It’s time to get some skin in the game.
 As a junior, companies are more willing to hire you for an internship, as they are likely to convert you into a full-time employee after graduating.
 This transition process is much easier than interviewing, and they'll usually offer you a higher compensation package if they want to convert you to a full-time employee.
-As you now should have knowledge of Data Structures and Algorithms, we highly recommend looking into coding interview prep sites like LeetCode and HackerRank or purchasing a prep book like Cracking the Coding Interview or Elements of Programming Interview.
+As you now should have knowledge of Data Structures and Algorithms, we highly recommend looking into coding interview prep sites like LeetCode and HackerRank or purchasing a prep book like Cracking the Coding Interview or Elements of Programming Interview (advanced).

+Continue to attend hackathons, remain active in clubs/organizations, and grow your portfolio.

+Classes will be much harder; expect the time for completeing projects to double and the content covered to be much more difficult.
+We reccomend taking no more than 2-3 upperdivision CS courses and balancing your load with 1-2 GE classes.
+You should not be taking more than 16 units (assuming 4 units per course).

 ## Senior Year

 If you were able to get a return offer from an internship, congrats!
 However, don’t immediately sign the offer.
 Once you have an offer, you should still try to interview at companies that you’re interested in by the deadline of the time to accept the offer.
 A good way of doing this is to reach out to a University recruiter for that company and explain the deadline you have.
 Usually, they’re really helpful and can potentially help skip interviews that you were supposed to do!

 In addition, if your friends were able to intern at places you’re interested in, you should definitely ask for a referral or to send your resume to the recruiter.
 This usually reduces the risk of being ghosted by that company and would increase your chances of getting hired!